FedericoGiuliana/Mimir-Engine/Estrazione/App/README.md

-# Download zip files from minIO in Python using Boto3
+# Download the zip files from minIO in Python using Boto3 and upload the unzipped file

 ## Getting Started